Supriyo-Roy/wordpress-site/README.md

 ### The script will run and install all the necessary packages (docker & docker-compose) to set up the website.
 It is compatible with both *Red Hat-based* and *Debian-based distributions*.**

+### The script will create 3 containers ,MySQL, Nginx, Wordpress (this image contains PHP) LEMP Stack

 **Note:** You need to run the script as  root.

 ### **Step 1:** Clone the repository: